 Let’s be honest: trainers are expensive.
 The good ones are worth their weight in gold, creating awesome changes in a short period of time, but a dedicated trainer is still beyond most people’s budget.

-Below, the five factors you’ll want to consider in building your program, along with an example from the running world.
+Below, you’ll find the five factors you’ll want to consider in building your plan, along with an example from the running world.
 Read on, and get some insight into what it takes to build your own program like a pro.

 Factor 1: Consistency